microsoft/TypeScript/doc/spec.md

 &emsp;&emsp;*ImplementsClause:*
 &emsp;&emsp;&emsp;`implements`&emsp;*ClassOrInterfaceTypeList*

 A class that includes an `extends` clause is called a ***derived class***, and the class specified in the `extends` clause is called the ***base class*** of the derived class.
 When a class heritage specification omits the `extends` clause, the class does not have a base class.
-However, as is the case with every object type, type references (section [3.3.1](#3.3.1)) to the class will appear to have the members of the global interface type named ‘Object’ unless those members are hidden by members with the same name in the class.
+However, as is the case with every object type, type references (section [3.3.1](#3.3.1)) to the class will appear to have the members of the global interface type named 'Object' unless those members are hidden by members with the same name in the class.

 The following constraints must be satisfied by the class heritage specification or otherwise a compile-time error occurs: